 Welcome to Pilchuck CrossFit!
 CrossFit is a core strength & conditioning program that delivers a fitness that is by design, broad, general, and inclusive.
 Elements of track & field, gymnastics, weightlifting, and strongman are combined in short intense daily workouts to maximize results for any individual.
 CrossFit teaches functional movement patterns, or, movements that you find in real life -pushing, pulling, squatting, jumping, throwing, carrying, and sprinting.

-A. Front Squat x 2 Reps
+Back Squat x 5 Reps

 **Establish A Max.**

 Rest as Needed.

 B. In Teams of 2 Complete as many rounds as possible in 15 minutes:

 12 Pull Ups